SuzanoVini/BMI-calcutator/README.md

 Obs.: It always has to be opened with a live server to work.

-Next step was to create the Javascript file named “searchCategory” to get the information from the JSON file “listing.js” and bring it to the calculator so that it can tell wich weight category the individual fits in.
+Next step was to create the Javascript file named “[searchCategory.js](https://github.com/SuzanoVini/BMI-calcutator/blob/main/searchCategory.js)” to get the information from the JSON file “[listing.js](https://github.com/SuzanoVini/BMI-calcutator/blob/main/listing.js)” and bring it to the calculator so that it can tell wich weight category the individual fits in.

 *JSON is a notation, in other words, it is the format of the data we are processing.*
 This file is reponsable for validating the typed information and convert it when the user clicks the button “Calculate BMI” for the calculus to be done